 The NCMA and overlying private well users have actively managed surface water and groundwater resources in the NCMA agencies area for more than 30 years.
 Management objectives and responsibilities were first established in the 1983 "Gentlemen's Agreement," recognized in the 2001 Groundwater Management Agreement, and affirmed in the 2002 Settlement Agreement.
 The responsibility and authority of the Northern Parties for NCMA groundwater management was formally established through the 2002 Settlement Agreement, Stipulation, and Judgment After Trial.
-Throughout the long history of collaborative management, which was formalized through the Agreement, Stipulation, and Judgment, the overall management goal for the NCMA agencies is to preserve the long-term integrity of water supplies in the NCMA portion of the SMGB.
+Throughout the long history of collaborative management goal for the NCMA agencies is to preserve the long-term integrity of water supplies in the NCMA portion of the SMGB.